 4) Understand the Complexity of Identity

-Identity is a fluid concept in IoT systems.
-There multiple notions of identity, which can vary depending on your frame of reference.
+Identity is a fluid concept in IoT systems architecture.
+There are multiple notions of identity, which can vary depending on your frame of reference.
 More importantly, each sub-type can change over time with impacts that ripple throughout the system.

-Take a look at 7 examples of different identities that a single device can have in an enterprise IoT system.
+Take a look at 7 examples of different identities that a single device can have in an enterprise IoT platform.

 - Communication Network Identity – the uniqueness value for the communication channel such as a MAC address for WiFi devices and IMEI or MEID for cellular devices.